chef/chef-web-docs/chef_master/source/resource_windows_printer.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_windows_printer.rst>`__

 Use the **windows_printer** resource to setup Windows printers.
-This resource does not install a printer driver; you must already have the driver installed on the system.
+Note that this doesn't currently install a printer driver.
+You must already have the driver installed on the system.

 **New in Chef Client 14.0.**